 - a quarter represents the smaller group of employees.

-The employer appoints its representative to the occupational safety and health committee.
-The occupational safety officer has the right to participate in the meetings of the occupational safety and health committee, even if they are not a member of the occupational safety and health committee.
+The employer appoints its representative to the committee.
+The safety officer has the right to participate in the meetings of the committee, even if they are not a member of the committee.

-The occupational safety and health committee is chaired by the employer, their representative or a person elected by the committee from among its members.
-The preparation of matters to be dealt with by the occupational safety and health committee is carried out by a representative appointed by the employer.
+The committee is chaired by the employer, their representative or a person elected by the committee from among its members.
+The preparation of matters to be dealt with by the committee is carried out by a representative appointed by the employer.

-Occupational safety representatives are members of the occupational safety and health committee due to their position.
+Occupational safety representatives are members of the committee due to their position.

-Other workers’ representatives are elected by the same electoral procedure as that for choosing the occupational safety representatives.
+Other workers’ representatives are elected by the same electoral procedure as that for choosing the representatives.

-Membership of the occupational safety and health committee shall not incur any costs for members.
+Membership of the committee shall not incur any costs for members.

-The use of time and loss of earnings are compensated on the same principle as for the occupational safety representative.
+The use of time and loss of earnings are compensated on the same principle as for the representative.

-The occupational safety and health committee processes matters relating to the safety, health and work ability of the workers, and the occupational safety and health committee, if necessary, makes proposals aiming to, for example:
+The committee processes matters relating to the safety, health and work ability of the workers, and the committee, if necessary, makes proposals aiming to, for example:

 - improve working conditions